 While salaries in Qatar are similar to those in western countries, the lack of income tax means net income is higher.
 In addition to salary, contract workers receive an ‘indemnity’ at the end of their contract period.
 An indemnity may amount to 15 days’ basic salary for each of the first three years of employment.
 This rises to a full month’s salary for every year completed thereafter.

 Qatar’s sponsorship system has come under scrutiny in light of the 2022 World Cup, and the alleged abuse of workers.
 In law, a worker’s sponsor can cancel a worker’s residence permit, prevent the employee from moving to another employer, and place a travel ban on the employee to prevent them from leaving the country.
 Qatar has pledged to reform this kifala system, including removing the need for exit visas and introducing a minimum wage.

 Qatar’s multi-cultural population is reflected in a diverse work environment.
 Many see the opportunity to work with people from around the world as an indirect benefit of working in Qatar.

 Environment and climate in Qatar

 Contrary to popular belief, Qatar does have seasons.
-For six months of the year the climate is pleasant and conducive to outdoor recreation.
+For six months of the year, the climate is pleasant and conducive to outdoor recreation.
 In summer (May to September), daytime temperatures can hit 50 degrees centigrade, and high humidity is normal.
 Winters are typically cool, with clear blue skies.
 What little rain does fall on Qatar tends to fall in winter.
-For more information, read our Guide to the climate and seasons in Qatar.

 Great places to visit in Qatar